LearnersGuild/interview-challenge-practice-sample/README.md

 ### Node and PostgreSQL

 Create a function in `db.js` called `getTeamColors` that uses `pg-promise`.
-The function should get the names of all colors for a given team (the raw result from `pg-promise` is fine -- it's not necessary to process the result to make, say, an array of strings).
+The function should take a team name as a parameter, and return a promise resolving to the names of that team's colors (the raw result from `pg-promise` is fine -- it's not necessary to process the result to make, say, an array of strings).

   - [ ] __5:__ Function accepts the name of a team as a parameter
   - [ ] __15:__ Function executes a query that returns the given team's associated colors